suhasraocodes/MNIST-Neural-Network-from-scratch/README.md

 # MNIST Neural Network from Scratch

 This project implements a neural network from scratch to classify handwritten digits from the MNIST dataset, achieving an accuracy of 85%.
-The implementation is based on the video tutorial by [The Coding Train](https://www.youtube.com/watch?v=w8yWXqWQYmU).
+The implementation is based on the video tutorial by [Samson Zhang](https://www.youtube.com/watch?v=w8yWXqWQYmU).

 ## Network Architecture